withjuno/JunoTechTest/README.md

    Update the `handler` function so that the test passes.

-2. Ignore orders not relevant to the Shift OMS
+2. Ignore orders not relevant to the Juno OMS

-   Some orders within the shipments JSON should not be processed by the Shift OMS, and need to be ignored.
+   Some orders within the shipments JSON should not be processed by the Juno OMS, and need to be ignored.
 If the order attributes `O_ID` and `OMS_ORDER_ID` do not match, we should ignore the order.

    Update the `handler` function to return the correct list of orders.

 3. Split orders into fulfillments and cancellations

-   Of the remaining orders, we need to either create a fulfillment, or cancel the order in the Shift OMS.
-If all order line items in an order have a `QUANTITY` of 0 (zero) cancel the order in Shift's OMS, otherwise fulfil the order.
+   Of the remaining orders, we need to either create a fulfillment, or cancel the order in the Juno OMS.
+If all order line items in an order have a `QUANTITY` of 0 (zero) cancel the order in Juno's OMS, otherwise fulfil the order.

    Update the `handler` function to return two lists of orders, one to fulfil and another to cancel.